Celebrating our History

 Nadia Napoletano Councillor and Deputy Mayor 2008

 NADIA NAPOLETANO – Elected 2008 – 2012 (along with Peter Harle) were one of the first elected Councillors after Council was in Administration for 4 years.
 Nadia who was raising her young family in Liverpool was a lawyer, who brought her brilliant governance knowledge to Council and was a great asset to Liverpool.
 Nadia and Peter were instrumental in having many planning and governance laws associated with Council reviewed and revised for the betterment of Liverpool residents.
-Nadia was elected Deputy Mayor in her final year by her peers 2012.
+Nadia was elected Deputy Mayor in her final year by her peers in 2012.

 Councillor Peter Harle JP